ilbers/isar/doc/user_manual.md

  - `THIRD_PARTY_APT_KEYS` - List of gpg key URIs used to verify apt repos for apt installation after bootstrapping
  - `FILESEXTRAPATHS` - The default directories BitBake uses when it processes recipes are initially defined by the FILESPATH variable.
 You can extend FILESPATH variable by using FILESEXTRAPATHS.
  - `FILESOVERRIDES` - A subset of OVERRIDES used by the build system for creating FILESPATH.
 The FILESOVERRIDES variable uses overrides to automatically extend the FILESPATH variable.
+ - `IMAGER_INSTALL` -  The list of package dependencies for an imager like wic.

 ---